shaheenkdr/shaheenkdr/_posts/2019-08-25-indian-english.md

 ##### Introduction

 This project was completed as part of [Google Summer of Code 2019](https://summerofcode.withgoogle.com/projects/#6492594211651584) under the mentorship of RedHen Lab.
 I'd like to thank Prof Dr TM
-Thasleema, Central University Kerala and Karan Singla, PhD graduate student at USC Viterbi school of Engineering for their extended and comprehensive support without which this project wouldn't have been completed.
+Thasleema, Central University Kerala and Karan Singla, PhD graduate student at USC Viterbi school of Engineering, mentors of this project for their extended and comprehensive support without which this project wouldn't have been completed.
 Also absolutely indebted to Prof Mark Turner, Case Western Reserve University, and Prof Francis Steen UCLA, for exceptional and quick support from the community side.

 The scope of this project is to build a generic high accuracy Speech Recognition engine using Deep Learning to understand English news and specifically Indian English news.